cristiantobol/developer-toolcamp/session_07_npm.md

 * Continuous updates, releasing improvements and bug fixes
 * A well developed library generally has a well supported and active community

-Take a look at the screenshot below, which is an example pf a very popular package on NPM called Lodash. https://www.npmjs.com/package/lodash
+Take a look at the screenshot below, which is an example of a very popular package on NPM called Lodash. https://www.npmjs.com/package/lodash

 <img src="./resources/session_07_lodash.png" alt="Lodash NPM page" />